marijnh/Eloquent-JavaScript/20_node.md

 When an ((HTTP)) ((response)) does not contain any data, the status code 204 ("no content") can be used to indicate this.
-Since the response to deletion doesn't need to transmit any information beyond whether the operation succeeded, it is a sensible thing to return here.
+Since the response to deletion doesn't need to transmit any information beyond whether the operation succeeded, that is a sensible thing to return here.

 {{index idempotence, "error response"}}